bfcxfm/BBT-Merch/README.md

 ### Expanded Customization Options

-- **Broader Ingredient Selection**: Introduce a wider range of toppings, syrups, and tea bases for even more personalized drinks.
+- **Broader Ingredient Selection**: Introduce a wider range of toppings, syrups, and tea/coffee bases for even more personalized drinks.

 ### Sustainability Features